RoySegall/apps_entity_restrictions/README.md

 ## Restful integration
 Your [restful](http://drupal.org/project/restful) endpoints could also benefit from the logic of Apps entity restrictions.
 You'd need to enable the module `Apps entity restrictions Restful`.
-The module come with couple of base classed:
+The module come with couple of base classes:
  * `AppsEntityRestrictionsRestfulBase` - extends `RestfulEntityBase`
  * `AppsEntityRestrictionsRestfulBaseNode` - extends `RestfulEntityBaseNode`
  * `AppsEntityRestrictionsRestfulBaseTaxonomyTerm` - extends `RestfulEntityBaseTaxonomyTerm`
  * `AppsEntityRestrictionsRestfulMultipleBundles` - extends `RestfulEntityBaseMultipleBundles`

  The extension was needed for two reasons:
- * Add to the access methods the entity access logic of Apps entity restrictions.
+ * Add to the access method the entity access logic of Apps entity restrictions.
- * Add to each public field definition from `parent::publicFieldsInfo` callback access.
+ * Add to each public field definition from `parent::publicFieldsInfo` a callback access.

 Your end point would need define more public fields.
 In order to wrap them